suhuruli/docs/reference/samples-and-examples/example-ethereum-sql-queries/blocks.md

 # Blocks

 Perform essential queries like retrieving blocks information from the last x hours to derive usable insights for your apps and research.
 Querying the Ethereum and Polygon Blocks datasets enable use cases like getting the latest block number, getting a list of the blocks with the highest amount of Ethereum burned and blocks with the highest number of transactions.
-Copy example queries directly into your Spice.xyz Playground to get started in seconds.&#x20;
+Copy example queries directly into your Spice.ai Playground to get started in seconds.&#x20;

 ### Get Latest Block Number